Topological invariants of groups and Koszul modules: Introduction

 \begin{thm-main*} \emph{Let $V$ be a complex $n$-dimensional vector space and let $K\subseteq\bw^2 V$ be a subspace such that $\mc{R}(V,K)=\{0\}$.
 We have that $W_{q}(V,K)=0$ for all $q\geq n-3$}. \end{thm-main*}

-In a forthcoming paper, we prove the equivalence between the Main Theorem and Green's Vanishing Conjecture for syzygies of generic canonical curves.
-This leads to an alternate approach to Green's conjecture from the one of Voisin's \cite{V02}, \cite{V05}.
+In the paper \cite{AFPRW}, we explain how via a degeneration argument, the Main Theorem gives rise to an essentially elementary proof of Green's Vanishing Conjecture for syzygies of generic canonical curves.
+This leads to an alternative approach to Green's conjecture from the one of Voisin's \cite{V02}, \cite{V05}.

 The vanishing result in the Main Theorem is responsible for the estimates of the virtual nilpotency classes that appear in Theorems~\ref{thm:growth-degree},~\ref{thmB} and~\ref{thmA}.
 In addition to the vanishing result, we also provide a sharp upper bound for the Hilbert function of a finite length Koszul module in Theorem~\ref{thm:HilbSeries}.
 In combination with (\ref{eq:theta-less-W}) this gives the bound on the Chen ranks in Theorem~\ref{thm:Kahler}, and in conjunction with the Bass--Guivarc'h formula (recalled as formula (\ref{thm:bass-guivarch})) it provides the estimate for the degree of polynomial growth in Theorem~\ref{thm:growth-degree}.